Terrycoco/nextjs-redux-boilerplate/README.md

 Then, you can either pass your props down to child components or connect your components to the store using the regular {connect} from react-redux, your choice.

+## Persistent Storage
+The store persists across pages and even browser refreshes.
+On each page add this:

 ## Module aliases
 I don't like using relative paths if I don't have to (I hate trying to remember ../../..)!
 So I set up in the .babelrc file at the root all the aliases for different folders.
 If you add a folder to your project, add it in there too.